OfficialLambdax/BeamNG-Telemetry/README.md

 ## Currently Collects the following data
 - General vehicle config data, such as the vehicle name and id
 - General vehicle data, such as the position and rotation
-- General eletric values, such as what electric controllers can be found on the vehicle and if they are active and acting
+- General electric values, such as what electric controllers can be found on the vehicle and if they are active and acting
 - Input values, such as throttle and brake
-- Wheel values, such as the in contact ground model (Asphalt, dirt), wheel speed, slip and various brakes data
+- Wheel values, such as the in contact ground model (Asphalt, dirt), wheel speed, slip and various brake data
 - Energy values, such as the available fluid tanks and volumes (think of a gasoline fuel tank)

 <details>